Just-Jojo/JojoCogs/README.md

 2. Make your edits on that fork
 3. Test your changes (really rather not merge broken code)
 4. Make a pull request with the changes listed

+## Supporting the project
+To those of you who want to support this project, firstly thanks!
+You can support by providing code (see Pull Requests above) or by sending a few dollars on [Patreon](https://patreon.com/justjojo)

+Thanks!

 ## Extra thanks to...
 - JJW for kickstarting my interest in discord bots